ndeet/plg_system_less/README.md

 + less and css path configurable
 + client-side compiler for easier .less debugging, thanks to @piotr-cz
 + compatible with J!
 2.5 + 3.x
-+ Option to parse only frontent, backend or both
++ Option to parse only frontend, backend or both
 + Paths for frontend and backend template configurable
 + fr-FR translation contributed by lomart.fr
 + ru-RU translation contributed by Pazys